 Welcome to the Jacobs School of Music Historical Performance Institute and Department!

 Since its founding by Thomas Binkley in 1979, the Historical Performance Institute (established as the Early Music Institute) of the Jacobs School of Music has been the pioneering, leading program of its kind in the United States.
 Its faculty has exerted a defining influence on the profession.
 Today, the rosters of university faculties and leading period instrument and vocal ensembles are replete with JSoM-HPI alumni that continue to make significant contributions to the field as vocalists and instrumentalists; as soloists, educators, administrators, advocates, and founders of new ensembles and performance organizations.

 Historical performance has changed the aesthetic and musical expectations of audiences worldwide, whether they are listening to music composed before 1750, or to repertory extending as far forward as the late-nineteenth and early-twentieth centuries.
-Accordingly, our new plans take into full account the changes that have ensued since the HPI was first founded.
+Accordingly, our work takes into full account the changes that have ensued since the HPI was first founded.

 The field of higher education has also changed radically since the 1970s.
 Most relevantly for us, higher education has been in a constant process of re-envisioning the frontiers of subject study as well as multi-disciplinary collaboration in the arts and humanities.
 The Historical Performance Institute has integrated these changes into its new vision by adopting an interdisciplinary strategy: to establish fresh models of research and curriculum development sustainable for the next half century.
 HPI aims to lead the field in an innovative synthesis of curriculum and performance, driven by original research, and united by faculty drawn from a broad range of specialties.